HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

     </div>
 </template>
 ```
-Let's create a simple card component for the movie details, making App.vue look a lot simpler:
+Let's start by removing all the movie detail HTML and replace it with `<card>`.
+The card will hold all the detail HTML.
 ```
 <template>
     <div>